 Professor Glenn Yago email@example.com

-Aside from core and elective coursework, MDP students will participate in monthly half-day problem solving and skill development workshops with hands-on training economic and financial analysis for project development, presentational skills, specific research methodologies and meetings with key professionals who focus on innovative finance in sustainable development.
-Over the summer, students will create an implementable project in Israel or their home country in their target area of development practice (food/agriculture, energy, water, environment or health).
-This summer project will feed into students’ project implementation plan (PIP) and field training intern Fellowship (FTI).
-Students will have an applied research seminar.
-Four (4) days per week, students will spend on their PIP and FTI, with internship placements at a government ministry or authority, start-up or technology firm, a social enterprise or non-governmental organization, or a related research and development institute.
+Aside from core coursework and tailored workshops, MDP students will participate in monthly half-day problem solving and skill development workshops with hands-on training economic and financial analysis for project development, presentational skills, specific research methodologies and meetings with key professionals who focus on innovative finance in sustainable development.
+Fellows create an implementable project in Israel or their home country in their target area of development practice (food/agriculture, energy, water, environment or health).
+Fellows must present and complete a project implementation plan (PIP) and field training intern Fellowship (FTI).
+Four (4) days per week, students will spend on their PIP and FTI, with internship placements at a government ministry or authority, start-up or technology firm, research laboratory, a social enterprise or non-governmental organization, or a related research and development institute.
 The PIP report will include a full planning and project/business implementation plan including a financial model and capital structure for its funding in the home country to which the student will return.
 Working teams in each target area from government, industry, and academia will actually deploy practical, scalable, and sustainable solutions.